SaraWanggg/SaraWanggg/README.md

 Computer Science student at Carleton College with hands-on experience in full-stack development and machine learning.
 I've worked on projects ranging from AI-powered travel safety applications to ML model development using TensorFlow and scikit-learn.
 Currently exploring opportunities at the intersection of software development and artificial intelligence!

-### What I have just done:
+### What I Have Just Done:

-UNICC Machine Learning Challenge Project (Break Through Tech AI Program):
-Check out my team's project repository for the real-world ML project we worked on for UNICC for over 3 months, as part of the Break Through Tech AI Program's Fall 2024 AI Studio! https://github.com/UN-ICC/Cornell-Capstone-Project-Fall-Semester-2024
+UNICC Machine Learning Challenge Project (Break Through Tech AI Program): Check out my team's project repository for the real-world ML project we worked on for UNICC over the course of 3 months, as part of the Fall 2024 AI Studio in the Break Through Tech AI Program!
+Project Repository

-This project aims to develop an AI-driven BOT platform powered by Large Language Models (LLMs).
+This project aims to develop an AI-driven bot platform powered by Large Language Models (LLMs).
 The platform is designed to assist:
 - Policymakers
 - Research Students
 - Other Stakeholders